Heliot Ramos Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in MLB.

-- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.81).
+- The Braves have the third-ranked team ERA across all league pitching staffs (3.80).

-- Braves pitchers combine to give up 126 home runs (one per game), the second-fewest in the league.
+- The Braves allow the second-fewest home runs in baseball (132 total, one per game).

-- In his most recent outing on Monday against the New York Yankees, the left-hander went six innings, allowing two earned runs while surrendering eight hits.
+- In his last outing on Sunday against the San Francisco Giants, the left-hander went 5 2/3 innings, giving up three earned runs while surrendering nine hits.

-- In eight games this season, the 29-year-old has an ERA of 2.57, with 8.4 strikeouts per nine innings.
-Opponents are hitting .250 against him.
+- The 29-year-old has put up an ERA of 2.83, with 8.5 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.